 Welcome to part two of my frequently asked questions series!
 In my last post, we talked about frequently asked questions about IBS in general.
-Today we’re going to discuss common questions about IBS triggers.
-Let’s dive right in!
+Today we're going to discuss frequently asked questions about IBS triggers.
+Let's dive right in!

 The first thing you should know is that every IBS patient is different.
 That means the things that trigger you are likely different than the things that trigger me.
 But, that being said, researchers have found a few things that impact a large number of people with IBS.

 These triggers include poor sleep quality, not enough (or overly intense) physical activity, dehydration, stress, eating too much or too little fibre, eating general gut irritants (like coffee, alcohol, soda pop, chocolate, spicy foods, and greasy or overprocessed foods), or eating a diet high in FODMAPs or other dietary triggers.

 You can read more about common triggers and the Low FODMAP Diet here!

 FAQ about IBS Triggers #2: What Is A Flare?